aomop/MacroIBI/FIELD_AND_APP_GUIDE.md

 ## 7. Using the App

-1. In R, load the package and start the app:
+Start the dashboard by loading the package and running:

 ```r
 library(macroibi)
 run_macroibi()
 ```

-2. A browser window titled **Wetland IBI Dashboard** opens with two tabs: **Data** for entry and **Results** for scores.
+A browser window titled **Wetland IBI Dashboard** will open.

+## Step 1: Turn On Autosave (Data Tab)

+*After entering a title and date*, find the **Autosave Settings** panel on the left side of the **Data** tab and enable autosaving.
+The app will periodically cache your progress in a user-specific autosave directory so that long identification sessions are protected.
+You can re-load these autosave files with the "Load Autosave" button.

-**Entering Taxa and Counts (Data Tab)**
+## Step 2: Enter Taxa and Counts While Sorting (Data Tab)

-1. Use **Select Taxon** to search the built‑in taxonomy and add taxa to the appropriate colored group section.
-Each section shows the taxon name and numeric inputs for **Dipnet 1 Count** and **Dipnet 2 Count**; totals update automatically.
+Use **Select Taxon** to add taxa to the group section counts.
-2. Each group footer displays **Total Taxa**, **Percent of Total Sample**, and **Total Individuals**, updating as you edit counts.
-3. Use **Show/Hide Taxonomic Hierarchy** to visualize relationships for the taxa you entered.
-4. Click **Clear All Data** to reset everything, or use the **Upload/Download** card to import previously saved CSV data back into the tables.
-5. Enable **Autosave Settings** to periodically cache your work; the app stores autosaves per user automatically.

-**Calculating Metrics and Viewing Results**

-1. Go to the **Results** tab.
-The app shows the **Total Individuals** and a table of metric values and scores: EOT taxa, snail taxa, all taxa richness, corixid ratio, abundance of EOT, and the overall IBI (0–50).
+The app automatically sorts taxa into the correct groups.

+Each row displays:
+- the taxon name
+- numeric inputs for **Dipnet 1 Count** and **Dipnet 2 Count**
+- an automatically updating **Sum Count**

+Each group footer shows:
+- **Total Taxa**
+- **Percent of Total Sample**
+- **Total Individuals**

+## Step 4: Review Calculated Metrics (Results Tab)

+Switch to the **Results** tab to see the calculated metrics.
+Metrics will update instantly when new data is added.

+Displayed values include:
+- Total Individuals
+- EOT richness
+- Snail richness
+- All‑taxa richness
+- Corixid ratio
+- Abundance of EOT
+- Overall IBI score (0–50)

-2. Hover over “How are these calculated?” to see the corixid metric formula and adjustment figure.
+Hover over *“How are these calculated?”* for metric equation details.
-3. Metric scores update instantly as you edit counts in the Data tab.

-**Saving and Sharing Results**

-Use the buttons at the bottom of the Results tab to download:
-- **CSV** of metric data, named with your site and date.
+## Step 5: Export Final Outputs (Results Tab)

+Available downloads:
+1. **Raw Data CSV**
+    - For long-term storage or re-upload into the app.
+3. **Table Image (PNG)**
-- **Table Image (PNG)** with title and sampling/calculation dates.
+    - A formatted snapshot of the metric table with title and sampling dates.
+5. **Data Summary (PDF)**
+    - A concise overview of calculated metrics.
+7. **Full Report (PDF)**
-- **Data Summary (PDF)** and **Full Report (PDF)** that include current metrics and comparisons to other saved metric files in your autosave directory.
+    - A detailed report including your current results and comparisons to any other saved metric files in your autosave directory.

+*Both the data summary and the full report rely on the autosave feature being populated with other locations*

+## Additional Features

+### Visualize the Taxonomic Hierarchy
+Use **Show/Hide Taxonomic Hierarchy** to display a tree of the taxa you’ve selected.

+### Reloading Old Work
+Upload any previously exported raw‑data CSV to restore progress.

+### Clearing Data
+Use the **Clear All Data** button if you need to reset, but ***BEWARE***!!
+If your data is not saved this cannot be undone!

 ## 8. Practical Tips